lara-sundare6/cpd-gang-database-analysis/docs/paper.md

 21. Person.
 “CPD to Overhaul Gang-Related Database, Announces New 'Criminal Enterprise Information System'.”
 ABC7 Chicago, WLS-TV, 27 Feb.
 2020, [https://abc7chicago.com/chicago-police-department-criminal-enterprise-information-system-cpd-gang-database-violence/5970975/](https://abc7chicago.com/chicago-police-department-criminal-enterprise-information-system-cpd-gang-database-violence/5970975/).
 22. Sabella, Jen.
 “Police Gang Database Is 'Riddled with Errors' and Has Ruined Lives, Aldermen Say - so Why Is CPD Still Using It?”
 Block Club Chicago, Block Club Chicago, 28 July 2021, [https://blockclubchicago.org/2021/07/28/police-gang-database-is-riddled-with-errors-and-has-ruined-lives-aldermen-say-so-why-is-it-cpd-still-using-it/](https://blockclubchicago.org/2021/07/28/police-gang-database-is-riddled-with-errors-and-has-ruined-lives-aldermen-say-so-why-is-it-cpd-still

-### Public and Legal Responses

-In 2018, several organizations, including Chicagoans for an End to the Gang Database, brought an ordinance to the city council to regulate the gang database.
-The ordinance cited the disproportionate listing of Black and Latino people and the adverse effects on employment, housing, and immigration status.
-However, the motion was voluntarily dismissed by the plaintiffs, who sought harm reduction through litigation.
-Since then, CPD has made minimal changes in response to criticisms.

-### Conclusion

-The status and use of the gang database are deeply flawed and require immediate reform.
-It is concerning that individuals' lives are jeopardized by an underdeveloped technology.
-The database's disproportionate impact on Black and Latino communities and the lack of due process for those listed highlight the need for comprehensive changes or the database's abandonment.
-Public education, community organizing, and participation in policy discussions are essential steps toward addressing these issues.